ccy7701/pf-visualiser/docs/overview.md

 * inclusive weekly, monthly, and custom date ranges
 * week and month selectors that resolve inclusive dates automatically from the template preset
 * automatic or explicit ongoing/complete period status for partial and final prompt wording
+* status-only monthly introductions, with breakdown-introduction wording reserved for weekly and custom templates
 * expense and income category groups sorted by total amount descending
 * transaction summaries stop at category or formal subcategory totals and omit individual purchase details
-* optional COH, ELR, and EPF overrides, with derived LFP and TFP
+* optional COH, ELR, and EPF overrides; otherwise all three positions come from one applicable History record, with derived LFP and TFP
+* no Counter-based COH fallback in prompt position resolution
 * month-end comparison against the immediately preceding History month when available
 * generated preview and browser clipboard copy action
 * no network call or AI service integration